Indoor

 Minds On: Smudging

 We recommend inviting an Indigenous community member into the learning space to help facilitate this learning activity.
-Teachers explain that throughout the learning in the Bundle, the class should all try to see the best in one another, hear the best in the words of others, say kind things, and have an open heart.
+Instructions: Teachers explain that throughout the learning in the Bundle, the class should all try to see the best in one another, hear the best in the words of others, say kind things, and have an open heart.

-Classification Systems Read More »
+Minds On: Smudging Read More »